Cars (video game): Plot

-Development
+Development and marketing

 On May 8, 2002, video game publisher THQ acquired the rights to the next three titles from Pixar Animation Studios – Finding Nemo, The Incredibles, and Cars.
 Cars was announced on February 7, 2006, and was later announced for Wii and Xbox 360.
+Rainbow Studios known at the time for the MX vs. ATV series, led development for the primary version of the game, consisting of platforms PlayStation 2, GameCube, Xbox and Xbox 360.
+This version would be used as a base for the Xbox 360 and Wii ports.
 On June 6, 2006, THQ announced that the game would be shipping out for all platforms except Wii and Xbox 360.
-The Wii version was released on November 19 as a launch title for the console.
-The current-generation and 360 versions were developed by Rainbow Studios, while the Wii version was developed by Incinerator Games.
+It was shown to the public at E3 2006.